teslamate-org/teslamate/README.md

 ## Donations

+TeslaMate is open source and completely free for everyone to use.

 Maintaining this project isn't effortless, or free.
-If you would like to kick in and help me cover those costs, that would be awesome.
-If you don't, no problem; just share your love and show your support.
+If you would like to support further development, that would be awesome.
+If you don't, no problem;
+just share your love and show your support.

 <p align="center">
   <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YE4CPXRAV9CVL&source=url">